Semiparametric inference for impulse response functions using double/debiased machine learning: Conclusion

 \section{Conclusion}

-Estimation and inference of IRFs is a central task in many scientific disciplines.
-We have shown how to adopt recent ideas from the causal inference framework to flexibly estimate IRFs \citep{Angrist2018,Adamek2024}.
+We have shown how to adopt recent ideas from the causal inference framework to flexibly estimate IRFs.
 This presents a novel estimator that can rely on fully nonparametric relations between treatment and outcome variables, opening up the possibility to use flexible machine learning approaches to estimate IRFs.
-As in the i.i.d. setting, the proposed estimator relies on the efficient influence function for the IRF in combination with cross-fitting.
 Our theoretical results outline conditions for this estimator to be consistent and asymptotically normally distributed at the parametric rate.
-Simulations where a highly nonlinear time series is treated over time corroborate these results, showing that the bias of the estimator decreases at the $\sqrt{T}$-rate and that it produces valid confidence intervals.
-Alternative approaches often used in practice estimate the IRF with a larger bias and fail to allow valid inference.
-Finally, we have illustrated the proposed methodology empirically by applying it to the estimation of the causal effects of macroeconomic shocks, allowing us to estimate IRFs of US monetary policy decisions on macroeconomic aggregates using modern machine learning estimators.
+Simulations where a highly nonlinear time series is treated over time corroborate these results.
+Alternative estimators often used in practice estimate the IRF with a larger bias and fail to allow valid inference.
+Finally, we have illustrated the proposed methodology empirically by applying it to the estimation of the effects of macroeconomic shocks, allowing us to estimate IRFs of U.S. monetary policy decisions on macroeconomic aggregates using modern machine learning estimators.
+For future work, several semiparametric techniques available in the \emph{i.i.d.} setting could be extended to time series settings in order to develop our approach further.
+This includes approaches for continuous treatments \citep{Colangelo2023}, instrumental variables \citep{Chernozhukov2018}, the estimation of other moments \citep{Chernozhukov2022,Chernozhukov2022b}, or conditional treatment effects \citep{Zimmert2019,Fan2022,Semenova2020,KennedyTowards2023} to estimate generalized IRFs.
+In general, future research could extend the theoretical results developed in this paper to a broader class of estimands relying on linear scores \citep{Chernozhukov2018}.

-Future research could extend the proposed estimator in different directions.
-First, following the approach developed by \cite{Colangelo2023} for \emph{i.i.d.} data, one could extend the estimator to settings with continuous treatments.
-Second, to allow for even more flexibility in the estimated moment, the automatic debiased machine learning framework of \cite{Chernozhukov2022,Chernozhukov2022b} could be brought to a time series setting.
-In a similar vein, an extension of the theory for semiparametric instrumental variable estimators \citep{Chernozhukov2018} to time series would be valuable in practice.
-Finally, our proposed estimator might be extended to the estimation of generalized IRFs by adapting Neyman-orthogonal conditional treatment effect estimators from an \emph{i.i.d.} to a time series setting \citep{Zimmert2019,Fan2022,Semenova2020,KennedyTowards2023}.